Laboratory-for-Safe-and-Secure-Systems/bayesiansafety/README.md

 pip install sphinx-rtd-theme
 ```

-Then go to the "docs" directory and simply build the documentation via
+Then go to the "docs" directory and build the documentation via

 ```
 make html
 ```

+Go to ./docs/documentation/html and open index.html in a browser of your choice.

 ## Citation:
 If you are using bayesiansafety in your work, please cite as: